edsu/skosdict/README.md

 Have you ever wanted to use a SKOS vocabulary as a JSON dictionary, where the key is the familiar code (skos:notation) and the value is the human readable label (skos:prefLabel)?
-Is the SKOS available in JSON, but instead of idiomatic JSON its [some unusable stew of URIs](http://dvcs.w3.org/hg/rdf/raw-file/default/rdf-json/index.html)?
+Is the SKOS available in JSON, but instead of idiomatic JSON it's [some unusable stew of URIs](http://dvcs.w3.org/hg/rdf/raw-file/default/rdf-json/index.html)?
 If you answered yes to either of these perhaps skosdict is for you.

     ./skosdict.py http://id.loc.gov/vocabulary/relators.rdf